pRain1337/Hermes/README.md

 The following examples show basic usage of Hermes suite.

 ### Dumping process memory
-Hermes can be used to dump a memory range of a file, this is useful for reverse engineering of otherwise protected processes which cant be read normally or close themself as soon as they detect a debugger or reverse engineering toolkit.
+Hermes can be used to dump a memory range of a file, this is useful for reverse engineering of otherwise protected processes which can't be read normally or close automatically as soon as they detect a debugger or reverse engineering toolkit.

-The following video shows hermes in action dumping putty.exe:
+The following video shows Hermes in action dumping putty.exe:

 https://github.com/pRain1337/Hermes/assets/26672236/58891cd8-1923-4247-88dd-1556a82d9e25